 Professor Yost received her Ph.D. in Social Psychology and Feminist Studies from the University of California, Santa Cruz.
 Her research examines the gendered nature of human sexuality from a social psychological perspective.
 She is interested in the ways in which traditional conceptualizations of masculinity and femininity impact sexuality, stigma surrounding sexual identities and diverse sexual practices, and power dynamics in sexual relationships (particularly within consensual sexual sadomasochism).
-She teaches interdisciplinary courses in Psychology and Women’s & Gender Studies on gender, sexuality, and qualitative research methods.
+She teaches interdisciplinary courses in Psychology and Womens, Gender and Sexuality Studies on gender, sexuality, and qualitative research methods.

-Cross-listed with WGST 305-01.
+Cross-listed with WGSS 302-01.